-Analyse gendered language, reading burden and other problematic phrases with our tool.
+Analyse gendered language, reading burden and other problematic phrases with our job description analysis tool.

 The research shows men apply for a job when they meet 60% of the requirements, whereas women only apply for a job if they meet 100% of the requirements.
 So getting the requirements right is critical to attracting a diverse set of talent.